elh/advent-2023/README.md

   * Quickly got through Days 13-16 part 1's so I have access to part 2's for the flight back in case I'm not too sleepy 😪.
   * Day 14: Part 2 solved by detecting loops and finding equivalent position via modulo.
   * Day 16: Performance improved reusing previous results. `cast_light` returns a graph of lights and downstream lights which we can optionally take as an argument as well and build upon.
+* 12/17
+  * Day 18: Part 1 solved actually materializing the grid and doing a flood fill of from the exterior of a bounded zone.
+Part 2 kicked my jet lagged butt.
+I realized somewhat quickly that I could treat the grid as an integration of slices which only requires me to keep track of boundaries and then calculate the area as a set of rectangles.
+Debugging off by one errors due to the grid and other geometry corner cases was a pain without good visualization tools and the real inputs being very large.